Anne Breemer - manager at Stayokay Soest

 "I had to get used to P·A’s integral approach.
 As general contractor, I’m used to making decisions on the construction site on my own, but I’ve changed my ways when working with P·A. I learned that all of the components of P·A’s architectural designs are carefully thought through and that improvisation may get you in a bind further down the line.
 Maarten and Rutger are strict, but they are good listeners and are always open to new ideas.
 In the end we worked together to find optimal solutions.
 Looking back, I am proud of the final result."

-Lara van der Well - director of 'Stichting Exodus'
+Lara van der Well - client for the supercube, director of 'Stichting Exodus'

 about the transformation of the supercube